seeren/ui-design/README.md

 ## 🎉Features
 > Open source library for developing with HTML, SASS and JavaScript.
-Program components  with classes, variables and mixins, grid system, colors, elevations and buttons.
+Program components  with classes, variables and mixins, use grid system, colors, elevations, buttons and more.

 * [Button](https://seeren.github.io/ui-design/#button)
 * [Card](https://seeren.github.io/ui-design/#card)